douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 ## Moses: the Early Years

-Because {{ a means of family planning // illustrated pamphlets, handed out in middle school // // girls’ education }} hadn’t been invented yet, Pharaoh condemned all baby Jewish boys to death by {{ a gruesome fate // being buried alive in compost // They were condemned to death by _. // being fed to the chimpanzees }}.
+Because Pharaoh wanted to “control” the Jewish population, and {{ a means of family planning // illustrated pamphlets, handed out in middle school // // girls’ education }} hadn’t been invented yet, Pharaoh condemned all baby Jewish boys to death by {{ a gruesome fate // being buried alive in compost // They were condemned to death by _. // being fed to the chimpanzees }}.

 Well, some Jews were just not having it - in particular, Yocheved the Virtuous, who was pregnant with You Know Who.

 Pharoah’s goons were present when she went into labor.
-The instant the child launched from her fertile crescent, she cried out, “Look! {{ something shocking // two bears fighting //  // The end of the World }} !! ”, and sent her newborn straight down the Nile on a boat made from {{ items // toothbrushes //  // ironing boards }}.
+The instant the child launched from her fertile crescent, she cried out, “Look! {{ something shocking // two bears fighting //  // The end of the World }}!! ”, and sent her newborn straight down the Nile on a boat made from {{ items // toothbrushes //  // ironing boards }}.

-Pharaoh’s daughter discovered the boy in question while making her ablutions, and named him Moses, and adopted him. “{{ Something a woman would say to explain why she decided to adopt a child as a single mother // “I am just at a place in my life where I’m sick of waiting” //  // “I don’t need a man.
-I need a boy.” }},” she said.
+Pharaoh’s daughter discovered the boy in question while making her ablutions, and named him Moses, and adopted him. “{{ Something a woman would say to explain why she decided to adopt a child as a single mother // I am just at a place in my life where I’m sick of waiting //  // I don’t need a man.
+I need a boy. }},” she said.

 # {{ Page }}

 ## Moses: the Unruly Years

 Skip 20 years, and Moses is a hip young millennial, discovering his Jewish roots and being super annoying about it.
 How did he first know he was Jewish, you ask?
 What did I tell you about questions?
-I don’t know, maybe it was the tingling sensation he felt when he first {{ very Jewish thing to do (past tense) // cooked latkes in synagogue // He __ // rocked out to Yentl }} or the joy he experienced every time he {{ did something a few times in the past that was very Jewish // blew shofars during weekend retreats // He often  __ // read the Torah }}
+I don’t know, maybe it was the tingling sensation he felt when he first {{ very Jewish thing to do (past tense) // cooked latkes in synagogue // He __ // rocked out to Yentl }} or the joy he experienced every time he {{ did something a few times in the past that was very Jewish // blew shofars during weekend retreats // He often  __ // read the Torah }}.

 One day, on a leisurely stroll through the palace {{ gross place // // They are in the __ // mud pits}}, he witnessed an Egyptian man teasing a Jewish slave.
 The Egyptian said to the Jewish man, “{{ A Shakespearean insult // Away, you starvelling, you elf-skin, you dried neat’s-tongue, bull’s-pizzle, you stock-fish! //  // Go, prick thy face, and over-red thy fear, Thou lily-liver’d boy. }}.”